 If your dog has any of these symptoms, it’s important to get medical attention immediately because the condition can be fatal if not treated quickly.

-Canine anesthesia sensitivity is an important consideration when it comes to the safety of your pet during any surgical procedure.
+Anesthesia sensitivity is an important consideration when it comes to the safety of your pet during any surgical procedure.
 Dogs, just like humans, can have varying levels of sensitivity to anesthetic drugs and this can affect how they respond to the drugs used in surgery.

 The most common type of anesthesia used in dogs is inhalant anesthesia, which is administered through a mask or tube placed over the dog’s nose and mouth.
 This type of anesthesia is generally considered to be the safest for dogs, because it allows the veterinarian to control the amount of anesthetic given and monitor the dog’s response.

 Inhalant anesthesia can cause side effects in some dogs, such as vomiting, drooling, or restlessness.
-If your pet is particularly sensitive to anesthetics, your veterinarian may recommend a different type of anesthesia, such as injectable or intravenous anesthesia.
+If your pet is particularly sensitive to anesthetics, your veterinarian will recommend a different type of anesthesia, such as injectable or intravenous anesthesia.

 Domesticated cats and dogs can get periodontal disease if their oral health is not taken care of.
 Periodontal disease is a tooth and gum condition that can become serious in a few ways.
 One of the biggest problems is that this disease can destroy the gums and teeth of your pet if left untreated.